 Comment and Investigation in RAID Performance

-RAID 5 vs RAID10 has been discussed for ages; its common knowledge that RAID10 offers better performance – but how much depends on the actual implementation and hardware.
+RAID 5 vs RAID10 has been discussed for ages; its common knowledge that RAID10 offers better performance – but how much depends on the actual implementation, hardware and use-case.

 I just got a Server with 4 x 16TB of disks, all brand new, and decided to give it a test to find out if the performance gains of raid 10 justify the smaller usable disk space.
 We plan to use it as a Backup-Server so our workload is mostly sequential write.